nico-synnax/synnax-fork/.github/PULL_REQUEST_TEMPLATE/rc.md

 I can successfully:

-- [ ] Enable and disable LabJack integration when starting the server.
+- [ ] Enable and disable LabJack integration when starting the .
 - [ ] Recognize and connect to a LabJack device available locally.
 - [ ] Run the driver on a machine without the LabJack library installed.
 - **Read Task**